raytroop/raytroop.github.io/source/_posts/coding.md

 `WhenEvent[event,action]`

-*Sequential Execution*: If multiple actions are assigned to a single event (e.g., WhenEvent[cond, {action1, action2}]), they are evaluated in order.
+*Sequential Execution*: If multiple actions are assigned to a single event (e.g., `WhenEvent[cond, {action1, action2}]`), they are evaluated in order.

 ---

 ---

-`DiscreteVariables` in NDSolve: handle state variables that only change at specific, discontinuous moments rather than changing continuously with the independent variable (usually time $t$), solution returned will be a piecewise constant
+`DiscreteVariables` in `NDSolve`: handle state variables that only change at specific, discontinuous moments rather than changing continuously with the independent variable (usually time $t$), solution returned will be a **piecewise constant**